-Home / OGI Cameras for Environmental Regulation Enforcement
+Home / Optical Gas Imaging (OGI) Cameras for Environmental Regulation Enforcement

 July 30, 2019

 After two weeks of using the EyeCGas, our investment was recovered.
-The EyeCGas OGI camera made it easier to locate leak sources at petrol station, and assisted in meeting regulatory emissions compliance requirements.
+The EyeCGas Optical Gas Imaging (OGI) camera made it easier to locate leak sources at petrol station, and assisted in meeting regulatory emissions compliance requirements.

 Fossil fuel emissions are on the rise, and environmental regulators have been tasked with enforcing laws meant to limit those emissions.
 One result of this growing global issue is the creation of laws requiring the use of vapor recovery units on petrol pumps at filling stations the world over.
 These units are supposed to recover expensive product that leaks out into the air during each pumping session, and stop the flow of noxious and potentially explosive fumes and pollution to the environment.
 When functioning properly, some models of these recovery units have been found to reduce the amount of fugitive hydrocarbons leaked during refueling by up to 85%.